“A romantic mountain retreat in the northeast of the island with cosy self-catering wooden lodges and total tranquillity”

 Ten stilted cabins dot themselves across the grounds (2 of these pair up for family stays); there's a sweet Little Stone House tucked away near the manager’s lodge, a Log House and a Red House near the gates.
 All is well-tended, secluded and very romantic.
 You get a swimming pool on the lawn and a tranquil, tropical, back-to-nature feel.
 Each perched home feels woody and rustic, with its simple kitchenette, tiny bathroom and deliciously comfortable bed - think luxurious camping.
 A place to unwind: rest body and soul against a background of bird ballad and river rush, take a dip into the pool or get sporty.
-Horse riding and golf are both nearby and there's a sailing yacht you can hire for the day.

 - The setting: tropical gardens, paddling ducks and an all-pervading sense of serenity

 - Quirky design pieces in the stone cottage and the red house add a refreshingly arty touch